Skip to main content

 Ensure monitors send recovery notifications to automatically resolve incidents.

-Set $AGGREG_KEY to help with incident deduplication.
+Set aggregation keys to help with incident deduplication.